 - If the ombudsman's office finds the dental professional to be at fault, it may recommend changes to their work, or that the dental professional apologises or offers the patient financial redress.

 - Although compliance with recommendations cannot be enforced, in practice, dental professionals usually adopt recommendations.

-This guidance was correct at publication 10/01/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 09/12/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.